mitchellkolb/living-atlas/README.md

 - **Technologies Used:**
   - React: For building the dynamic user interface.
   - Axios: For making HTTP requests to the backend APIs.
-  - React Testing Library and Jest: For testing the frontend components.

 - **Key Components:**
   - **Header Component:** Displays the logo, navigation links, search bar, filtering button, and upload button.